 For burner phones to preserve your privacy, everyone involved in the communication circle has to maintain good security culture.
 Safe use of burners demands proper precautions and good hygiene from everyone in the network: a failure by one person can compromise everyone.
 Consequently, it is important both to make sure everyone you're communicating with is on the same page regarding the safe and proper use of burner phones, and also to assume that someone is likely to be careless.
 This is another good reason to be careful with your communications even while using burner phones.
-Always take responsibility for your own safety, and don't hesitate to erase and ditch your burner when necessary. calls within their range.
+Always take responsibility for your own safety, and are increasingly using IMSI catchers, also known as "Stingrays" or "Cell Site Simulators" to capture text messages and phone calls within their range.
 These devices pretend to be cell towers, intercept and log your communications, and then pass them on to real cell towers so your intended contacts also receive them.
 Because of this, you probably don't want to use your burner to text things like, "Hey are you at the protest?" or "Yo, did you bring the Molotovs?"